Shape Up in St. Lucia

 Dreamscapes Fall/Winter 2012 issue

-As I open my balcony door to yet another blue-sky day framed by ocean and green hills, the last of the early-morning keeners jog by, heading for squats and push-ups on the beach.
+As I open the balcony door to yet another blue-sky day framed by ocean and green hills, the last of the early-morning keeners jog by, heading for squats and push-ups on the beach.

 It’s a typical day at BodyHoliday, the recently-renovated all-inclusive resort that combines a full-body tune-up with a blissful tropical vacation.

 About 25 of us, most Brits and New Yorkers, stretch under the cooling fans of the mirrored exercise room.
-It’s bright and lovely, a welcome change from my regular dark and smelly gym.
-No fancy gym togs here, just aging boomers (mostly female) in shorts and T-shirts wondering how we ever got so stiff as hands meant to reach over and touch feet hang impotently in the air.
+It’s bright and lovely, a welcome change from the dark, smelly gym back home.
+No fancy gym togs , just aging boomers (mostly female) in shorts and T-shirts wondering how we ever got so stiff as hands meant to reach over and touch feet hang impotently in the air.

-Outside again in the blazing sun, I cross the courtyard of the Moorish-inspired wellness centre to the shaded veranda of the Ayurveda Centre, run by a doctor from India.
-Therapist Gina emerges from the cool, dark interior with a questionnaire to determine my mind and body type, or dosha, which will determine her choice of massage oils.
+Outside in the blazing sun, I cross the courtyard of the Moorish-inspired wellness centre to the shaded veranda of the Ayurveda Centre, run by a doctor from India.
+Therapist Gina emerges from the cool, dark interior with a questionnaire to determine my mind and body type, or dosha, and help her choose the perfect massage oils.
 Was I Vata (air), Pitta (fire), or Kapha (earth)?
 I scored seven on the Vata scale, which apparently makes me slender and unfocused with quick movements.

 The point isn’t to be one type, Gina explains, but a balance of all three.
 To lower my Vata, she recommends going easy on nuts and baked goods, eating more hot and spicy food and practising meditation.
 She ushers me into the dim massage room, where light filters through hand-carved sandstone jali, and warms two different oils, one for my skin and one for my hair, applying both liberally with long, smooth strokes.
 I emerge sleek as a seal, smelling of sesame, coconut and licorice.

-Rather than letting me rush off, like a good Vata, Gina invites me to rest in a wooden lounger on the porch and sip some tea.
+Rather than letting me rush off, like a good Vata, Gina invites me to rest in a wooden lounger on the porch and sip tea.
 As I relax, the muffled beat of the 10 a.m. aerobics class floats across the courtyard.
-I’m glad I’m not there.
+I don’t miss it at all.

 By now, the centre is swarming with guests, each clutching his or her personalized daily schedule, arranged in advance after a phone or email consultation with wellness specialist Emilie Haldane.
 Whatever your body needs, from diet coaching to tips on how to de-stress your life, BodyHoliday has an expert to help.